KimSaren/Project_Archive/React/2020/mal_bingo/README.md

 This is a React-based bingo application that utilizes the JIKAN web API.
-The application has two major functions: first is filling the bingo sheet with appropriate series using a list of options provided by JIKAN.
+The application has two major functions: first is filling the bingo sheet with appropriate titles using a list of options provided by JIKAN.
 The second is to function as a bingo game.
-In this mode the player gets to cross the series by clicking the table cells.
+In this mode the player gets to cross the titles by clicking the table cells.
 Consistent horizontal, vertical and diagonal lines count as bingos.